Donearm/awesome-tutorials/README.md

 ## Go

-* [Just Tell Me How To Use Go Modules](https://www.kablamo.com.au/blog-1/2018/12/10/just-tell-me-how-to-use-go-modules) - a short and straight to the point introduction to Go modules
+* [Just Tell Me How To Use Go Modules](https://www.kablamo.com.au/blog-1/2018/12/10/just-tell-me-how-to-use-go-modules) - a short and straight to the point introduction to Go modules.

 ## Haskell